dfrnt-labs/terminusdb-docs-static/src/app/docs/dashboard/page.md

 |---------------------|-------|-------------|
 | `TERMINUSDB_DASHBOARD_ENABLED` | `true` | Enables the dashboard component |

-Without this variable set to `true`, TerminusDB will serve a discontinuation notice instead of the dashboard.
+Without this variable set to `true`, TerminusDB will serve neither the discontinuation notice, nor the dashboard.

 ### Step 4: Access the Dashboard